Ah93/bitly-link-shortner-with-qrcode/README.md

 ## About Laravel

 this project is about generating shorten link and qrcode in a single request using Laravel 8.
+I used Bitly API to shorten links and Jquery Qrcode library for generating a qrcode for the shorten link.
 It is very simple and effective service to use.

 ##Snippets